NiccoloCase/cognitive-workflow/doc/DOCUMENTATION.md

 ### Testing Requirements

-- **Unit Tests**: 90% line coverage minimum for validator classes
+- **Unit Tests**: Fast tests for basic functionality.
+Mocking external services is required.
+No database access is allowed.
+No LLM calls are allowed.
-- **Integration Tests**: Component interactions and service integration
+- **Integration Tests**: Component interactions and service integration.
+Mocking of database is required.
+Real LLM calls are instead suggested in order to prevent regression of the AI services.
-- **E2E Tests**: Complete workflow execution and API interactions
+- **E2E Tests**: Complete workflow execution and API interactions.
+No mocking is allowed.
-- **Validation Tests**: Comprehensive testing of all validation rules and error/warning classification
-- **Mock External Services**: Use WireMock for reliable testing

-### Adding New Meta-model Types

-1. Create/extend appropriate validator classes
-2. Define validation rules and error/warning classification
-3. Integrate into validation pipeline
-4. Create comprehensive unit tests
-5. Update documentation